wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 == Changelog ==

+= 2.1.5 =
+* Bug fixed - Shortcode not pulling "Use Profiles From..." values.

 = 2.1.4 =
 * Bug fixed - fatal error when widget form loaded outside of widgets admin page.